-Tooth pain can mild and occasional or it can be constant and entirely painful.
-The reason for the pain is usually the same though and it’s because the nerves in the pulp chamber at the center of tooth is trying to tell you that there is a problem about to happen.
+Tooth pain can be mild and occasional or it can be constant and entirely painful.
+The reason for the pain is usually the same though and it’s because the nerves in the pulp chamber at the center of tooth are trying to tell you that there is a problem about to happen.
 The following are the most common reasons you feel pain in your teeth…

 Cavities / Enamel Erosion

 Oral bacteria can feed on food that is trapped in your mouth and those bacteria produce acid that over time can eat through the enamel of your teeth and into the sensitive areas below it.
 Acids from what you eat, acid reflux, and continual vomiting can also effect your teeth.